w3c/wai-tutorials/source/page-structure/headings.html.erb.md

   - H42
 ---

-Headings add structure and meaning to pages by labeling each content part and indicating the relative importance of those parts.

-Assistive technologies and some browsers provide mechanisms to present a list of headings to the user that allows users to jump to individual headings.
-Headings also provide visual clues that help to skim the page or find a specific section, this is especially useful for people that are easily distracted.
+Headings communicate the way the information on the page is structured, organized and presented.
+Various user devices, including many assistive technologies, provide users with ways to navigate through page content using headings.
+They also provide visual clues that help to skim the page or find a specific section.

 ## Heading levels

-It is good practice to nest headings properly.
-When stepping down through headings, skipping levels should be avoided.
+Best practice is to nest headings properly.
+When stepping down through headings, avoid skipping levels.
 That means that an `<h1>` is followed by an `<h1>` or `<h2>`, an `<h2>` is followed by a `<h2>` or `<h3>` etc. When stepping up through headings it is perfectly legitimate to skip any number of levels.

 {::nomarkdown}
 <%=notes_start%>